AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   #let fig = [
     #figure(
-      image("../../figures/out/factor-graph.svg", width: 50%),
+      image("../../figures/out/factor-graph.svg", width: 40%),
       caption: [A factor graph is a bipartite graph, where the nodes are divided into two sets; variables and factors.
 Variables are represented as green circles#sg, and factors as blue squares#sl.
 The edges between the nodes represent the dependencies between the variables and factors.], )<fig.factor-graph>
   ]

   #body
   #fig

-  // #grid(
-  //   columns: (90mm, 1fr),
-  //   body,
-  //   fig
-  // )
 ]<ex.factor-graph>

+This presentation also gives another way of finding the #acr("MAP") estimate, by finding the state with the lowest energy in the factor graph, see @eq.map-energy@gbp-visual-introduction:

+$
+  #m.Xb _"MAP" &= "arg min"_#m.Xb -log p(#m.Xb) \
+          &= "arg min"_#m.Xb sum_i E_i(#m.Xb _i)
+$<eq.map-energy>

-The factor graph is a generalisation of constraint graphs, and can represent any joint function.
+The factor graph is a generalization of constraint graphs, and can represent any joint function.
 Moreover, the factor graph structure enables efficient computation of marginal distributions through the sum-product algorithm@loeliger_introduction_2004@alevizos_factor_2012.
 The sum-product algorithm is detailed in @s.b.belief-propagation.

 #figure(
-  image("../../figures/out/robot-factor-graph.svg", width: 70%),
+  image("../../figures/out/robot-factor-graph.svg", width: 60%),
   caption: [Shown here are two factor graphs, one for a green#sg robot, and one for a purple#sp robot.
 In this specific case the two robots are close to each other, and perfectly aligned.
 At the top, the planning horizon is shown in blue#sl, #text(theme.lavender, $n$) times-steps into the future, #text(theme.lavender, ${t_1, t_2, dots, t_n}$).
 Variables are visualized as circles, and factors as squares.], )<fig-robot-factor-graph>

-// Below is factor graph notions in terms of the multi-agent robotic system we have developed In @fig-robot-factor-graph two joint factor graphs are visualized in the context of multi-agent robotics.
+In @fig-robot-factor-graph two joint factor graphs are visualized in the context of multi-agent robotics.
 The first variables in each factor graph $v_1$, represent the location of a green#sg and purple#sp robot respectively.
 Each robot has a corresponding factorgraph, where the figure shows how the two factor graphs are connected with interrobot factors $f_i$ when they are close enough to each other.
 Variables $v_2, dots, v_n$ represent the future predicted states of each robot respectively at timesteps $t_2, dots, t_n$, where $t_1$ is the current time.
+// Below is factor graph notions in terms of the multi-agent robotic system we have developed

 == Belief Propagation <s.b.belief-propagation> // The Sum-Product Algorithm <background-sum-product-algorithm>